 Say Goodnight to Hollywood

 I love movies.
 Like many people, I am constantly being amazed by the magic of Hollywood and the silver screen.
-But just like me, you have probably noticed a lot more cigarettes & cigars appearing in mainstream films and television programs lately.
-Not only that, these unhealthy tobacco products are becoming more than just a random occurance — tobacco products are being delicately woven into the fabric of our favorite movies.
+But just like me, you have probably noticed a lot more cigarettes & cigars appearing in mainstream films and television shows lately.
+Not only that, these unhealthy tobacco products are becoming more than just a random occurrence — cigarettes are being delicately woven into the fabric of our favorite movies.
 These unnecessary props are constantly being brought to the forefront of our onscreen entertainment.

 Nearly everyone on the planet knows who the Coen brothers are.
 Joel & Ethan Coen are well known for their many hilarious and inspired films which have ultimately been seen by billions of people.
 In turn, the Coen brothers have likely inspired thousands of young actors and directors to follow in their glowing filmmaker footsteps.
 The Coen brothers are so popular these days that their movies have even spawned a television series (Fargo which appears on the FX channel) and a traveling festival (known as Lebowski Fest and reaching a worldwide cult-following much like The Rocky Horror Picture Show).

 Like me, you have probably noticed there was always something “special” about the Coens’ crafty pictures that other popular feature films just don’t ever seem to match.
 Beyond the amazing cinematography, wacky character actors, zany dialog and unexpected plot twists, you probably noticed something very peculiar about the movies made by the Coen brothers.
+Like everyone else, I found myself puzzling over each and every movie they make.
 Just like many other viewers, though, I could never nail down what exactly it was that millions of people were responding to.
 Well let me nail it down for you.